Most Effective Products

 Keith's Pro Tips

-"One thing you can do if the Poison Ivy is in close proximity to desired plants is to paint the Poison Ivy with a brush rather than spray.
-If the Poison Ivy outbreak is bad enough, it may be worth sacrificing some desirable plants to eliminate the Poison Ivy.'
+"One thing you can do if the poison ivy is near desired plants is to paint the poison ivy with a brush rather than spray.
+If the poison ivy outbreak is bad enough, it may be worth sacrificing some desirable plants to eliminate it."

 Poison Ivy Control: How To Get Rid of Poison Ivy

-Poison Ivy is a popularly known plant, but mostly for negative reasons.
-Known scientifically as Toxicodendron radicans, Poison Ivy is a vine or shrub plant that likes to grow low to the ground or can spread up on trees and take over a landscape.
+Poison ivy is a popularly known plant, but mostly for negative reasons.
+Scientifically known as Toxicodendron radicans, it is a vine or shrub plant that likes to grow low to the ground or can spread up on trees and take over a landscape.

-Poison Ivy is notorious for its reputation to cause allergic reactions like skin irritation, blistering, and burning sensations on any part of the body that comes in contact with it.
-Depending on just how sensitive your skin is and how it reacts to poison ivy, an encounter with this plant may result in a trip to the doctor's office to treat your rashes.
+Poison ivy is notorious for its reputation for causing allergic reactions like skin irritation, blistering, and burning sensations on any part of the body that comes in contact with it.
+Depending on how sensitive your skin is and how it reacts to poison ivy, an encounter with this plant may result in a trip to the doctor's office to treat your rashes.

-Poison Ivy can grow just about everywhere.
-Usually, it is seen along fencerows, roadside areas and in woody landscapes.
-Poison ivy is also found around residential areas in shrubbery, flower beds and along the perimeter of lots.
-Poison Ivy tends to sneak up on people because when it is in early growth, it may fly under the radar.
-Once it has fully grown, it can come to a surprise for people that Poison Ivy is growing on the property and they would have to warn their children not to play outside near it.
+Poison ivy can grow just about everywhere.
+Usually, it is seen along fencerows, roadside areas, and in woody landscapes.
+Poison ivy is also found around residential areas, in shrubbery, in flower beds, and along the perimeter of lots.
+Poison ivy tends to sneak up on people because it may fly under the radar in early growth.
+Once it has fully grown, it can come as a surprise for people that poison ivy is growing on the property, and they would have to warn their children not to play outside near it.

-If there is Poison Ivy around on your property or garden, we can help.
-Our lawn care experts have put together a DIY poison ivy treatment guide which will show you, step-by-step, how to eliminate poison ivy quickly and affordably using our professional-grade herbicides.
+If poison ivy is growing on your property or garden, we can help.
+Our lawn care experts have put together a DIY poison ivy treatment guide that will show you how to eliminate poison ivy quickly and affordably using our professional-grade herbicides.

 Identification